2025 Solar Incentives Guide for Norfolk, VA - Tax Credits & Rebates

 Broadly, solar incentives apply to:

-Specific incentives, including those run by the Virginia government or by your county/municipality, might have additional qualifications.
-Speak with your local Norfolk solar installer to find out what incentives your project may qualify for.
+Specific incentives, including ones handled by the Virginia government or by your county/municipality, could have additional qualifications.
+Talk to your local Norfolk solar installer to find out what incentives your project will qualify for.

 If I already have a solar system installed on my house, can I still claim incentives?